Edit: Since this post was written, Lendy indeed have gone into administration.

 This was a really healthy position to be in, or so we thought.
 Unfortunately the rest of it looks like this:

-Creditors are mostly made up of money deposited into Lendy accounts, current assets are the monies owed by the developers to Lendy.
-It is fair to say many of these projects will have seen a severe impairment on the value of those assets: this impairment charge ultimately is balanced out by the loss suffered by investors.
+Creditors are mostly made up of money deposited into Lendy accounts.
+Current assets are the monies owed by the developers to Lendy.
+It is fair to say many of these projects will have seen a severe impairment on the value of those assets.
+This impairment charge ultimately is balanced out by the loss suffered by investors.

 The more worrying aspect is the cash position.
 A firm running out of cash simply has nowhere to turn to, and there will be few options left for Lendy if it does.
-There is some irony in Lendy being a lender to those who banks would not touch with a barge pole, yet on the updated accounts Lendy itself will not be able to secure any finance.
+There is some irony in Lendy being a lender to those who banks would not touch with a barge pole.
+Yet on the updated accounts Lendy itself will not be able to secure any finance.

 There doesn’t seem any prospect of Lendy making any profits for the y/e 31/12/18.
 The previous year, although the magic had started to wear off, there were still a decent amount of loans on the platform.
-In my view the wheels really started to fall off at the start of 2018, and very little business has been done since.
+In my view the wheels really started to fall off at the start of 2018.
+Very little business has been done since.
 So this puts pressure on the bank balance.
 There have been a few high profile costs such as legalities on their loans.
 Staff costs ran to £1.7m, so is reasonable to assume this will be similar.
 With many more loans going bad in 2018, the costs for administering them must be far greater.

-There are other whispers which I have heard: the £933k property asset does not feature on the balance sheet any more, and the payoff of a former director was effectively the company buying him out using its own cash.
+There are other whispers which I have heard.
+The £933k property asset does not feature on the balance sheet any more.
+And the payoff of a former director was effectively the company buying him out using its own cash.
 At that time the market valuation of Lendy would have been fairly high.

-It may be the case that the cash position has heavily decreased by 31/12/18, but even then that is four months ago and would have gone down further by now.
+It may be the case that the cash position has heavily decreased by 31/12/18.
+But even then that is four months ago and would have gone down further by now.
 The FCA restriction in my view effectively prevents them from rearranging affairs to suit themselves.

 There were plenty of warning signs surrounding the company which increased in number throughout 2018 and are still increasing today (as of now, April’s interest or monthly platform update has not been done).